aleksmalcev/fintest/README.md

 Example of MVC (Model View Controller) application by PHP and MySql without using frameworks and ORM libraries.
 Only back-end part, front-end is simple, without any js and css

-Init database sql in \db\fintestdb.sql
+Init database sql in /db/fintestdb.sql

-Database connection options: \src\Fintest\App.php -
+Database connection options: /src/Fintest/App.php -
 `static function getDbConnectionProp()
     $res = [
         'host' => 'localhost',